 Using drones and AI to detect soybean maturity with high accuracy

 Checking on soybean maturity manually is an arduous and labor-intense process.
-However, researchers from the University of can predict the soybean maturity date within a two-day-range using drone images and artificial intelligence.
+However, researchers from the University of Illinois can predict the soybean maturity date within a two-day-range using drone images and artificial intelligence.

 Using drones and AI to detect soybean maturity with high accuracy